HarrysLabDotNet/nes-controller-interface/README.md

 Serial.println(data, BIN);
 ```

-To make reading values easier, the values can be read as a NESInput struct.
-This
+To simplify reading the buttons, the values can be read as a NESInput struct.
-has additional functions to check the state of the buttons.
+This has additional functions to check the state of each button.

 ```cpp
 // Get the input from the controller, as a struct.